apostrophecms/docs/docs/guide/localization/static.md

 The Apostrophe user interface contains many registered strings, currently localized to English and a few other languages.
 We will be working to provide more localization files, but if you are interested in adding l10n files to your project for the UI, you are welcome to do that.
 Localizing text in your own **custom** admin UI modules is a separate topic which we'll address later.

-To localize Apostrophe's existing user interface strings, add JSON files for the locales to a project-level `modules/@apostrophecms/i18n/apostrophe` directory.
-You can also do this in any other module as long as you use an `i18n/apostrophe` subdirectory within that module, keeping these localizations separate from your project level strings.
-The core UI keys all use this namespace.
-Note that separately installed npm modules may use other namespaces, which you can see in the source code.
-You can create subdirectories for these as well.
+To localize Apostrophe's existing user interface strings, we need to create JSON files for the `apostrophe` namespace, which contains all of the phrases for the core UI of Apotrophe.
+To do that, add JSON files for the locales to a project-level `modules/@apostrophecms/i18n/apostrophe` directory.
+The name of the subdirectory determines the namespace.
+You can also do this in any other module as long as you use an `i18n/apostrophe` subdirectory within that module, keeping these localizations separate from your project-level strings.

+Note that separately installed npm modules may use other namespaces, which you can see in their source code.
+You can create subdirectories for these as well, again keeping these localizations separate from your project-level strings.

 In each JSON file, copy the contents of [the Apostrophe core l10n file](https://github.com/apostrophecms/apostrophe/blob/main/modules/@apostrophecms/i18n/i18n/en.json) to get all the keys.
 You can then start translating each string.